Skip to main content

 • When skill content has changed

-Manage skill sources (repositories) for discovering and installing skills.
+Manage skill repositories for discovering and installing skills.
 Supports multiple repository types with authentication and priority-based resolution.
+This is the primary command for repository management and catalog browsing.

-See sources Command for complete documentation with subcommands and authentication.
+See repos Command for complete documentation with subcommands and authentication.

 What it does: